Clifford Neural Layers for PDE Modeling: Clifford neural layers

-\paragraph{Implementation of $Cl_{2,0}(\R)$ layers.} We can implement a 2D Clifford CNN layer using Equation~\ref{eq:app_geometric_product} where $\{b_0$, $b_1$, $b_2$, $b_{12}\} \rightarrow \{w^{i,j}_0$, $w^{i,j}_1$, $w^{i,j}_2$, $w^{i,j}_{12}\}$ correspond to 4 different kernels representing one 2D multivector kernel, i.e. 4 different convolution layers, and $\{a_0$, $a_1$, $a_2$, $a_{12}\} \rightarrow \{f^j_0$, $f^j_1$, $f^j_2$, $f^j_{12}\}$ correspond to the scalar, vector and bivector parts of the input multivector field.
+\paragraph{Implementation of $Cl_{2,0}(\R)$ and $Cl_{0,2}(\R)$ layers.} We can implement a $Cl(2,0)(\R)$ Clifford CNN layer using Equation~\ref{eq:app_geometric_product} where $\{b_0$, $b_1$, $b_2$, $b_{12}\} \rightarrow \{w^{i,j}_0$, $w^{i,j}_1$, $w^{i,j}_2$, $w^{i,j}_{12}\}$ correspond to 4 different kernels representing one 2D multivector kernel, i.e. 4 different convolution layers, and $\{a_0$, $a_1$, $a_2$, $a_{12}\} \rightarrow \{f^j_0$, $f^j_1$, $f^j_2$, $f^j_{12}\}$ correspond to the scalar, vector and bivector parts of the input multivector field.
 The channels of the different layers represent different stacks of scalars, vectors, and bivectors.
 All kernels have the same number of input and output channels (number of input and output multivectors), and thus the channels mixing occurs for the different terms of Equations~\ref{eq:app_geometric_product},~\ref{eq:app_geometric_product_3d} individually.
 Lastly, usually not all parts of the multivectors are present in the input vector fields.
 This can easily be accounted for by just omitting the respective parts of Equations~\ref{eq:app_geometric_product},~\ref{eq:app_geometric_product_3d}.
 A similar reasoning applies to the output vector fields.
+For $Cl(0,2)(\R)$, the signs within the geometric product change slightly.